saimachi/MCW-Migrating-SQL-databases-to-Azure/Whiteboard design session/WDS trainer guide - Migrating SQL databases to Azure.md

    [SQL DB](https://docs.microsoft.com/azure/azure-sql/database/) is a fully-managed general-purpose relational database-as-a-service (DBaaS) platform in Azure.
 Built on the latest stable version of the Microsoft SQL Server Database Engine, it provides a high-performance, easy-to-use, reliable, and secure database that you can use without needing to manage infrastructure.
 It is available as a single database or an elastic pool, which is a collection of databases with a shared set of resources.

-   SQL DB has additional features that are not available in on-premises SQL Server, such as built-in high-availability, intelligence, and management.
+   SQL DB has additional features that are not available in on-premises SQL Server, such as built-in high availability, intelligence, and management.
 It also provides options to quickly and easily scale up or out for greater power with no interruption.

    Architecturally, Azure SQL DB uses an isolated multi-tenant model and needs to share physical resources among all service clients.
 As such, server-level functionality is generally restricted or unsupported.
 Tools such as SQL Server Utility, SQL Trace, Profiler, and many `system` tables no longer apply and are not available.
 In their place, several views are available to provide diagnostic and health monitoring.